wattdepot/wattdepot/docs/installationguide/prerequisites.md

 ## PostgreSQL

-Currently, WattDepot is using Hibernate for the persistence layer and the [PostgreSQL] (http://www.postgresql.org/) database for storage.
+Currently, WattDepot is using [Hibernate](http://hibernate.org/) for the persistence layer and the [PostgreSQL] (http://www.postgresql.org/) database for storage.
+You can configure Hibernate to use other database backends, but we do not have experience with other backends at this time.

+If you do not have PostgreSQL installed already, you will have to [download and install it](http://www.postgresql.org/download/) before running WattDepot.
 We recommend version 9.1 or higher.

-You can configure Hibernate to use other database backends, but we do not have experience with other backends at this time.
-To check the version of PostgreSQL type `psql -version` at the command line.
+If you already have PostgreSQL, one way to check the version is using the command line client tool `psql`:

     $ psql --version
     psql (9.2.4)

-This actually checks the version of the PostgreSQL client.
+However, it is possible to have the `psql` client installed without the actual database server (such as on OS X Mountain Lion).
+In that case you might see an error like the following:

+    $ psql
+    psql: could not connect to server: No such file or directory Is the server running locally and accepting connections on Unix domain socket "/var/pgsql_socket/.s.PGSQL.5432"?

+In this case, you should [download PostgreSQL](http://www.postgresql.org/download/) to get the server as well.